best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 If the solutions you build are useful and reusable, you can then wrap them up in a package to allow other users to install it.
 They can then reuse the work you have put in within their own code to solve similar problems.

-In short, packages are self-contained collections of code written by someone else to solve a particular problem.
+Packages are self-contained collections of code written by someone else to solve a particular problem.
 For example, packages like `dplyr` and `pandas` are essential when performing data wrangling in R and Python, respectively.
-They contain a myriad of functions that allows us to avoid rewriting this functionality from scratch every time.
+They contain a toolbox of predefined functions that allows us to avoid rewriting this functionality from scratch every time.
 Inside these packages is a set of [modules](modules) containing relevant functions, classes and other code that someone has written.
 These are wrapped up into a package structure so that the programming language you use can understand, install and make available the code for you to import.